orangetooth/fileditor-mcp/docs/MCP-INTERFACE.en.md

 ## 6. `list_files` (List Files)

 **Description**: List the files and subdirectories in the specified directory.
+Supports options to control visibility of hidden files and git-tracked/untracked files.

 **MCP Call Format**:
 ```json